-The story follows the lives of Hugh and Olivia Crain, along with their five children; Steven, Shirley, Theodora (Theo) and twins, Luke and Nell, and how their lives were forever changed by the 'Hill House'.
+The story follows the lives of Hugh and Olivia Crain, along with their five children; Steven, Shirley, Theodora (Theo) and twins, Luke and Nell, and how their lives were forever changed by the 'Hill House.'

 Hugh and Olivia

 The Crain parents, Hugh and Olivia, are house flippers who have bounced their family around from house to house, living in each one while making repairs and preparing them for sale.
-The Hill House was slated to be the last house they lived in before building their 'forever house'.
+The Hill House was slated to be the last house they lived in before building their 'forever house.'

 Steven Crain is the oldest of the five children.
 He's smart and caring.
-As a child, he's a rational thinker and born leader.
+As a child, he was a rational thinker and born leader.
 As an adult, he's a skeptic and a writer of supernatural novels; taking stories from real people, their experiences and sightings of ghosts or spirits and giving them a voice.
 Although he does not believe in any supernatural existence himself, he has no problem using the stories of others to further his writing career.
 His greatest accomplishment and his most notable writing is of their time living in the Hill House and the experiences of his family, much to his sibling's dismay.

 Shirley Crain, the oldest girl comes across as a bit cold as a child but even more so as an adult.
 She's reserved in a way that lacks emotion, except for the occasional outburst of anger.
 Glimpses of happier times do show us a more caring version but really didn't change my perception of her.